seanmagaud/user-team-crud/frontend/README.md

 ## Further steps

-Add delete button

 Add editing user with forms

-Finish team page logic, use yup to validate users joining the team with restriction to one Squad Leader
+Use context to store api calls (for users in e.g.)

+Split our api calls on specific folder

 Clean components arborescence with good practices

 Split with micro components (users page in e.g.)

-Add scss use tailwind instead of bootstrap, or even more, use styled components
+Transform the complete app on scss use tailwind instead of bootstrap, or even more, use styled components (just used to Users/Teams page)

 Add React Testing Library, storybook